asaboor-gh/ipyslides/README.md

 ---
 # Known Limitations
 - Since Markdown is parsed using python (and we do not run notebook from outside e.g. with nbconvert), markdown cells are of no use.
-You can still write markdown there and then convert to code cell with slide magic `%%slide number -m` to add to slides.
+A better alternative is linking a markodwn file using `Slides.sync_with_file` and slides auto update when you save your edits.
+You can still write markdown in code cell with slide magic `%%slide number -m` to add to slides.
 - Slide number is necessary to be tracked by user in notebook, because cells are not linked to each other and multiple runs of a cell can lead to adding many slides with same content.
 Inside python scripts that run in linear fashion, you can use `Slides.AutoSlide().[title,slide,frames,from_markdown]`.
 - Bounding box of slides for screenshots should be set by user (if not in fullscreen).